Esri/defense-solutions-webappbuilder/CoordinateConversion/tests/README.md

 Coordinate Conversion Widget: Unit testing
 ==========================================

-The Predictive Analysis JavaScript API uses [Intern](http://theintern.io/) as its test runner.
+The Coordinate Conversion Widget uses [Intern](http://theintern.io/) as its test runner.
 Unit tests can be executed directly from a browser.
 To run functional tests, you will have to use either a hosted environment such as [Sauce Labs](https://saucelabs.com/).